 We are so happy that you are interested in applying to ACDS for your child, and look forward to getting to know your family!
 Through the application and its components we endeavor to learn about your child as a student and person, and answer all of your questions about our school program and community as you seek to identify the school that is the best fit for your child and family.
 Our admission office is here to help you every step of the way, and we invite you to contact Liz Hendrickson, Director of Admission & Financial Aid at any time at 703-837-1303 or firstname.lastname@example.org.

-*Applications submitted after January 17th will be considered on a rolling basis for any grades in which space might still be available.
+We are current accepting applications on a rolling basis for the 2020-2021 school year.
 Please contact Liz Hendrickson at email@example.com or 703-837-1303 for more information.

 After the online application has been received, we will schedule a time for your child to visit ACDS.

 Students applying to Kindergarten will visit in small groups for two hours on a Saturday.
 They will play in our kindergarten classroom and complete a kindergarten readiness assessment with a member of our staff.